 Any automotive dealer or wholesale business with a Laser Appraiser subscription may utilize the powerful Laser Appraiser VIN Scanner for iPhone and Android to quickly and easily scan a VIN, delivering a mobile vehicle appraisal and valuation, with live, critical auction and valuation data.

-Laser Appraiser is the original, most comprehensive and affordable vehicle appraisal and automobile valuation solution available for used car dealerships and wholesalers.
+Laser Appraiser is the original, most comprehensive and affordable car appraisal and vehicle valuation solution available for used automotive dealerships, auctions, wholesalers, and appraisers..